Skip to main content Skip to complementary content

 Dynamic Engine can be deployed on Amazon Elastic Kubernetes Service (EKS) with EKS native storage systems.

-This section explains prerequisites and storage configuration options specific for the Dynamic Engine deployment.
+This section explains prerequisites and storage configuration options for Dynamic Engine deployment.
 For general details on an Amazon EKS cluster, see Amazon EKS cluster lifecycle and configuration.

 AWS-specific prerequisites